dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * alg: "String"
 * signature: "String"

-The following diagram illustrates an example JSON object tree for a redacted vCon.
+The following diagram illustrates an example partial JSON object tree for a redacted vCon.
 The top level object is a JWS signed vCon which contains a vCon in the unsigned form in the payload parameter.
 The second level object is the redacted vcon which refers to the encrypted unredacted vCon in it's redacted parameter.
 Note that the redacted vCon may reference the JWE encrypted vCon either by UUID, URL or direct inclusion.